 5) Other actions taken in order to ensure the correct application of the Regulation:

 How do you monitor that carriers, terminal operators, ticket vendors etc. respect the Regulation (e.g. do you organise inspections)?
+Within the framework of the inland navigation surveillance.

-Do you cooperate with organizations representing carriers, passengers, disabled people or consumers, consumer authorities or other national authorities? (if yes, please specify)Do you cooperate with NEBs in other Member States (if yes, please specify how) ?
+Do you cooperate with organizations representing carriers, passengers, disabled people or consumers, consumer authorities or other national authorities? (if yes, please specify)

+No, due to the current conditions on water transport market in the Czech Republic.

+Do you cooperate with NEBs in other Member States (if yes, please specify how) ?

 No. So far there has been no need for it.